-Inspired from BarTab add-on for Firefox, the developer has created FooTab extension.
+Inspired from BarTab add-on for Firefox, a developer has created FooTab extension.
 Extension developer says “It works for 10 secs on Chrome/Iron start, blocking tabs that are not active from any web requests.
 After those 10 seconds the web traffic is not blocked anymore and the extension only monitors the tabs that were previously blocked to reload them when they are activated.”

 You need to click on any tab for it to load.
-When you click on unloaded tab, Chrome shows “ the webpage was blocked by an extension” which automatically reloads the page after few seconds.
+When you click on an unloaded tab, Chrome shows “ the webpage was blocked by an extension” which automatically reloads the page after a few seconds.

-But the extension it self is not hosted on chrome web store, so you need to manually right click on file and select “save link as” to download extension onto your computer, and then drag and drop it onto chrome://extensions page for install.
+But the extension itself is not hosted on chrome web store, so you need to manually right click on file and select “save link as” to download extension onto your computer, and then drag and drop it onto chrome://extensions page for install.
 After that, you need to sign into your Google account to get that extension.

 We’ve uploaded and tested this extension in VirusTotal and it yielded zero virus results.

 Have you liked this extension?
 Don’t you feel Chrome should offer this feature by default?
-Share with us in comments.
+Share with us in the comments.